IARS, AUA & SOCCA 2023 ABSTRACT SUBMISSIONS

 - There are no restrictions on the number of submissions per submitter.

 - The abstract text must be in English.

-- The Introduction, Methods, Results and Conclusions sections cannot exceed 4500 characters (including spaces) total.
+- The Introduction, Methods, Results and Conclusions sections cannot exceed 4500 characters (including spaces) combined.
 Each section cannot exceed 2500 characters (including spaces).

 - Brand Names are prohibited.
 Please use the generic name.

 - Abstract reviews are blinded.
 Do not include the institution in the abstract body or title.

-- Research presented at the IARS 2021 Annual Meeting should not be published in an indexed journal prior to the IARS 2021 Annual Meeting.
+- Research presented at the 2023 Annual Meetings should not be published in an indexed journal prior to the 2023 Annual Meetings.

 - Human subjects should not be identifiable.
 Do not disclose patients’ names, initials, hospital numbers, dates of birth, or other protected health care information.